Fos-R/Fos-R/public/config_doc.md

     interfaces:
       - mac_addr: 00:14:2A:3F:47:D8 # Optional.
 The MAC address of that interface
         services: # Optional (default value: empty list).
 The list of available services
-          - http  # an HTTP server
+          - http:8080 # an HTTP server on port 8080
           - https     # an HTTPS server
           - ssh       # an SSH server
         ip_addr: 192.168.0.8 # Mandatory.
 The IP address of this interface.
       - ip_addr: 192.168.0.9 # This host has another interface that does not provide any service
   - interfaces: